City of Westminster: Public libraries

-The London Library, an independent lending library, is at 14 St James Square.

 The city operates two reference libraries; Westminster Reference Library and Marylebone Information Service.
 Westminster Reference Library holds several special collections: of which the Sherlock Holmes, Arts and Business collections are the most comprehensive.
 In addition to the collections in Westminster Reference Library the city has two specialist libraries: the Westminster Music Library, the largest music library in the UK and the Westminster Chinese Library in the Charing Cross Library.

 Free City of Westminster operated public lending libraries in Westminster include: